Whiskey-Food Pairings To Savor In Asia

 Pinoy comfort food Kare Kare (or oxtail stew), which can be found in almost any carinderia and is a staple in most Filipino restaurants, and can be ordered to-go, is best enjoyed indoors and beautifully matched with The Glenlivet 12 its grassy nose and nutty palate pair well with the meaty flavors in the stew; while toffee notes complement the ground nuts that are mixed in with tender beef stew cuts and pork tripe, cooked to tender-perfection over many hours.

-If you’re hankering for lighter fare, you might wanna turn your attention to Satay, a perennial favorite in Malaysia, made of succulent slivers of marinated chicken, beef and lamb skewered on bamboo sticks and grilled over a charcoal fire.
+If you’re hankering for lighter fare, you might wanna turn your attention to Satay, a perennial favorite in Malaysia and one of the best food for whisky, made of succulent slivers of marinated chicken, beef and lamb skewered on bamboo sticks and grilled over a charcoal fire.
 The meat’s smoky flavor is accompanied by a sweet peanut sauce that’s perfectly paired with The Glenlivet’s 15 year old , which does a great job highlighting the earthy-charcoal flavors of Satay, while the nutty palate complements the peanut dip perfectly for a mildly spicy finish.
 Super Sedap (tasty in Malay)!

 And who says whisky can’t be paired with dessert?
 Enjoy something light and refreshing in the comfort of your home by trying Malaysian Rojak with The Glenlivet’s Founder’s Reserve.
 This uniquely Asian fruit salad with sweet pineapple chunks pairs beautifully with the whiskey’s fruity notes of apple, pear and orange.